daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 Pierrick Harnay
 Hollie Putnam

+# 24 October 2022

+### *Embryo rearing*

+Today we maintained larval cultures.
+Filter lines were cleaned three times throughout the day.

+Danielle noticed some settlement from her 10/19 larvae but very insignificant amount.

+### *Experimental design*

+Danielle set up her ambient and ramping tank for her larval exposure.
+She put two heaters in the ramping tank, low flow, a small pump to circulate water and set up the Apex system on a ramp cycle.
+See settings below:

+AMBIENT: 26.8 - 34 (0.6 C hourly variability over 12 hours)

+Outlet1
+Set OFF
+If Output HIGH_STAGE1 = ON Then ON
+If Output HIGH_STAGE2 = ON Then ON
+If Output HIGH_STAGE3 = ON Then ON
+If Output HIGH_STAGE4 = ON Then ON
+If Output HIGH_STAGE5 = ON Then ON
+If Output HIGH_STAGE6 = ON Then ON
+If Output HIGH_STAGE7 = ON Then ON
+If Output HIGH_STAGE8 = ON Then ON
+If Output HIGH_STAGE9 = ON Then ON
+If Output HIGH_STAGE10 = ON Then ON
+If Output HIGH_STAGE11 = ON Then ON
+If Output HIGH_STAGE12 = ON Then ON
+If Output HIGH_STAGE13 = ON Then ON

+Stage1
+Set OFF
+If HIGH_1 < 26.8 Then ON
+If HIGH_1 > 26.8 Then OFF
+If Time 01:00 to 07:00 Then OFF
+If Time 08:00 to 00:59 Then OFF

+Stage2
+Set OFF
+If HIGH_1 < 27.4 Then ON
+If HIGH_1 > 27.4 Then OFF
+If Time 01:00 to 08:00 Then OFF
+If Time 09:00 to 00:59 Then OFF

+Stage3
+Set OFF
+If HIGH_1 < 28.0 Then ON
+If HIGH_1 > 28.0 Then OFF
+If Time 01:00 to 09:00 Then OFF
+If Time 10:00 to 00:59 Then OFF

+Stage4
+Set OFF
+If HIGH_1 < 28.6 Then ON
+If HIGH_1 > 28.6 Then OFF
+If Time 021:00 to 10:00 Then OFF
+If Time 11:00 to 00:59 Then OFF

+Stage5
+Set OFF
+Set OFF
+If HIGH_1 < 29.2 Then ON
+If HIGH_1 > 29.2 Then OFF
+If Time 01:00 to 11:00 Then OFF
+If Time 12:00 to 00:59 Then OFF

+Stage6
+Set OFF
+If HIGH_1 < 29.8 Then ON
+If HIGH_1 > 29.8 Then OFF
+If Time 01:00 to 12:00 Then OFF
+If Time 13:00 to 00:59 Then OFF

+Stage7
+Set OFF
+If HIGH_1 < 30.4 Then ON
+If HIGH_1 > 30.4 Then OFF
+If Time 01:00 to 13:00 Then OFF
+If Time 14:00 to 00:59 Then OFF

+Stage8
+Set OFF
+If HIGH_1 < 31 Then ON
+If HIGH_1 > 31 Then OFF
+If Time 01:00 to 14:00 Then OFF
+If Time 15:00 to 00:59 Then OFF

+Stage9
+Set OFF
+If HIGH_1 < 31.6 Then ON
+If HIGH_1 > 31.6 Then OFF
+If Time 01:00 to 15:00 Then OFF
+If Time 16:00 to 00:59 Then OFF

+Stage10
+Set OFF
+If HIGH_1 < 32.2 Then ON
+If HIGH_1 > 32.2 Then OFF
+If Time 01:00 to 16:00 Then OFF
+If Time 17:00 to 00:59 Then OFF

+Stage11
+Set OFF
+If HIGH_1 < 32.8 Then ON
+If HIGH_1 > 32.8 Then OFF
+If Time 01:00 to 17:00 Then OFF
+If Time 18:00 to 00:59 Then OFF

+Stage12
+Set OFF
+If HIGH_1 < 33.4 Then ON
+If HIGH_1 > 33.4 Then OFF
+If Time 01:00 to 18:00 Then OFF
+If Time 19:00 to 00:59 Then OFF

+Stage13
+Set OFF
+If HIGH_1 < 34 Then ON
+If HIGH_1 > 34 Then OFF
+If Time 01:00 to 19:00 Then OFF
+If Time 20:00 to 00:59 Then OFF

 # 23 October 2022

 ### *Embryo rearing*

-Today we maintained larval cultures and Danielle cleaned all her squaricals.
+Today we maintained larval cultures and Danielle cleaned all her squaricals and coolers.
 All of Ariana's squaricals were also cleaned during pooling/allocating (see below).
 Filter lines were cleaned three times throughout the day.

 We noticed that starting yesterday larvae from 10/18 were starting to settle and stick to the squarical walls at the water line.
 We are using a pipette to gently brush them off regularly to prevent settling.
 This is interesting for future experiments to know that this species can settle rapidly.

 ### *Experimental design*

-Danielle, Ariana, and Hollie discussed thermal performance experimental design for a temperate ramp expeirment and survival for Danielle's heatwave larvae cohorts.
+Danielle, Ariana, and Hollie discussed thermal performance experimental design for a temperate ramp experiment and survival for Danielle's heatwave larvae cohorts.
 They discussed that using a ramp instead of two set temperatures is more informative and ecologically relevant approach to assess the differences in larval thermal performance between heatwave histories.
 Since certain cohorts only had one representative treatment from either the heatwave or ambient history in certain daily cohorts, we also decided to include comparisons with wildtype for the cohorts that did not have a comparison on that day to use as a control or comparison to experimental influence vs. wildtype.

+Larvae will undergo a ramping period from 26.8 C to 34 C (dependent on mortality) over a 12 hour period and then stay at max temperature for 40 hours (or until mortality) with nine timepoints of survivorship and water chances from 0 to 40 hours every ~6 to 8 hours.

 Here is the expected sampling size for this study:

-- Survivorship: timepoints will be taken
+- Survivorship: count total larvae in each vial every 6-8 hours

 ### *Daily measurements*